jas-sin82/next-destination-club-milestone-3/README.md

   *  Once User logout it will redirect user to login page and will get flash message!  for security purpose message will appear on top
      (user has succesfully log out).

+## Features left  which I want to implement in future:-

+  * First implement will be allow  user  to upload profile image.

+  * Second implement will be create 2 extra input in add destination form ! first one will be hotel links so user will have idea what cost it will be around and second  will be links for sight touring of destination.

+  * Email notification functionality for users to be alerted when a new destination is added.

+  * Add pagination to the next holiday destination, destinations would be displayed on a new page and pagination would be displayed.

+# Technology used in a Project

+  ## Syntax

+   * HTML5

+      * Markup language used for structuring and presenting content on the internet.

+   * CSS

+      * Cascading Style Sheets tO style the whole structure of project.

+   * Java Script

+      * Java script used for full screen overlay navigation menu and contact form validation.

+   * Emailjs

+      *